What is Corporate Branding?

 Apple is a great example of brand equity.
 The public sees them as a premium tier provider of quality products.
 As a direct result of this perception, consumers are more likely to purchase an Apple product.

 The corporate brand gap is the difference between the brand promise and the actual experience with the brand.
 This is a key factor in customer retention.
 If your brand promise is to make life easier but your customers have multiple issues with your product or service, that difference between the expectation and reality is the brand gap.

-If your company is breaking promises there is no amount of marketing or public relations efforts that will help.
+It’s important to live up to what your brand promises to consumers.
+If your company is breaking promises, there is no amount of marketing or public relations efforts that will help.
 A bad product is just that, a bad product.
 Do not commit any additional resources to try and salvage it.
 Instead, take those resources and use them to recover from the damage done by the bad product.